syncthing/syncthing/cmd/relaysrv/README.md

 By default, all relay servers will join the default public relay pool, which means that the relay server will be availble for public use, and **will consume your bandwidth** helping others to connect.

-If you wish to disable this behaviour, please specify `-pool=""` argument.
+If you wish to disable this behaviour, please specify `-pools=""` argument.

 Please note that `relaysrv` is only usable by `syncthing` **version v0.12 and onwards**.